-In June 2022, the Board of Trustees (BOT) will be voting to revise the Policy 2019-01 Internal Controls and Enterprise Risk Management to strengthen the language related to internal controls, define risk, and further the define the roles and responsibilities for FAMU management and staff related to internal controls and enterprise risk management practices.
+The university worked with consultants throughout the past year on two major initiatives designed to enhance the control environment: 1) FAMU has partnered with MGT Consulting to assess the university's policy and regulation structures and associated processes.
+2) FAMU partnered with Segal to conduct a compensation study.
+In June 2022, the Board of Trustees (BOT) voted to revise the Policy 2019-01 Internal Controls and Enterprise Risk Management to strengthen the language related to internal controls, define risk, and further the define the roles and responsibilities for FAMU management and staff related to internal controls and enterprise risk management practices.